dominicmule/eparcs/README.md

 npm run build
 ```

-The build output will be in the `dist` directory.
+The build output will be in the `dist` directory.# eparcs-front